zenml-io/mlstacks/vertex-ai-example/README.md

 > **Warning**
 > The `prefix` local variable you assign should have a unique value for each stack.
 This ensures that the stack you create doesn't interfere with the stacks somebody else in your organization has created with this script.

+> **Note**
+>
+> To be able to enable services on GCP, you need to have one of the following roles: Owner, Editor or Service Config Editor

 ## 🧑‍🍳 Cooking the recipe

 After customizing the script using your values, run the following commands.